Magazine (artillery)

-Magazine is the name for an item or place within which ammunition or other explosive material is stored.
-It is taken originally from the Arabic word "makhāzin" (مخازن), meaning 'storehouses', via Italian and Middle French.
+A magazine is an item or place within which ammunition or other explosive material is stored.
+The word is taken originally from the Arabic word makhāzin (مخازن), meaning "storehouses", via Italian and Middle French.

-The term is also used for a place where large quantities of ammunition are stored for later distribution, or an ammunition dump.
+The term is also used for an ammunition dump, a place where large quantities of ammunition are stored for later distribution.
 This usage is less common.

 Field magazines

 In the early history of tube artillery drawn by horses (and later by mechanized vehicles), ammunition was carried in separate unarmored wagons or vehicles.
 These soft-skinned vehicles were extremely vulnerable to enemy fire and to explosions caused by a weapons malfunction.

 Therefore, as part of setting up an artillery battery, a designated place would be used to shelter the ready ammunition.
 In the case of batteries of towed artillery the temporary magazine would be placed, if possible, in a pit, or natural declivity, or surrounded by sandbags or earthworks.
 Circumstances might require the establishment of multiple field magazines so that one lucky hit or accident would not disable the entire battery.